vsrinivas/fuchsia/dart.md

 ## Analysis

+Analysis is run as part of the Fuchsia build.

-For each `dart_package` and `flutter_app` target, an analysis script gets generated in the output directory under:
+For each `dart_package` and `flutter_app` target, an analysis script gets also generated in the output directory under:
 ```sh
 out/<build-type>/gen/path/to/package/package.analyzer.sh
 ```